taiyakihitotsu/cion/README.md

 const test_in_doc_get1: Cion.Lisp<`(get [1 2 3] 4)`> = 'nil'
 ```

- - Getting empty place is not allowe, to return nil.
+ - Getting empty place is not allowed, to return nil.

 ### if, let, fn
 ```clojure